aarjae/aarjae.github.io/_posts/2017-08-20-an-introduction-to-websockets.md

 When we run our app again, the storm message should show client side and the server should spit out a message into the console that our storm message was well received!

+If I made any mistakes or got some facts wrong, it will be great if you point them out to me.
+Thanks :)

 This is the [code](https://github.com/raajable/socketIO-example) of the entire example.
 Happy coding!